 The Royals Cafe, Crescendo Building, 19 Upper East Coast Road, Singapore 455209

 This place serves a mean cup of coffee and divine brunch selections.
 Together with chill vibes and its sleek interior design (look, glass ceiling roofs!), this is our go-to spot for a date with our books.

 Dutch Colony Coffee Co., 113 Frankel Avenue, Singapore 458230

 Planning on going veg anytime soon?
-Stop by Chanterelle for delicious grub and tasty drinks.
+Stop by The Barking Bean for delicious grub and tasty drinks.
 We’re talking savoury classics such as vegan egg-free “egg” toast, meat-free bolognese pasta and sweets like Nutella toast.
 Wash it all down with an array of unique concoctions like purple sweet potato latte and rooibos cream orange tea.
 Psst: pawrents and your four-legged kids are welcome, too.

 The Clueless Goat is a no-frills coffee house serving brews that will excite any coffee junkie – piccolo, anyone?
 Perpetually crowded on weekends, it’s popular for typical brunch fare like poached eggs on toast and yogurt with granola.

 The Clueless Goat, Goldhill Plaza, 189 Thomson Road, Singapore 307631